muazwzxv/muazwzxv.github.io/content/posts/distributed_lock/index.md

 We'll be using Go for the sample code

-The `Lock()` function uses the SETNX function by redis, the function has been deprecated in favor or `Redlock` which I haven't explore (perhaps I'll update this to show the Redlock example)
+The `Lock()` function uses Redis's SETNX (SET if Not eXists) with a timeout.
+This provides atomic lock acquisition with automatic expiration

 `SETNX` is basically SET IF NOT EXISTS, this function by redis takes in a `key` and `value` as parameters, if Redis returns 1 it means that the lock was successfully acquired, 0 if failed. [reference](https://redis.io/docs/latest/commands/setnx/)
 ```go